 Boond is an enterprise working towards providing affordable, clean energy access to the remote, rural parts of India.
 Along with servicing solar power centers, Boond also designs high-quality products for rural markets such as solar light systems, solar light bulbs, biomass gas stoves, solar AC inverter systems, and solar water pumps.

 Boond Engineering & Development Pvt.
 Ltd

-Currently Boond has six energy hubs across districts in Rajasthan and UP, enabling 10 million people access to customised solar solutions.
-The company also aims to create awareness in the sustainable enterprises sector and facilitate public and private partnerships with inclusive business models.
+Currently, Boond has six energy hubs across districts in Rajasthan and UP, enabling 10 million people to access to customized solar solutions.
+The company also aims to create awareness in the sustainable enterprise sector and facilitate public and private partnerships with inclusive business models.